xdong99/xdong99.github.io/_posts/2024-04-27-project-videos.md

 title: Simulation Videos of the Surrogate Models
 date: 2024-04-27 15:01:00
 description: Videos for the Continuous and Stochastic Surrogate Modeling Report
-tags: Research Videos
+tags: research math generative code videos diffusion
-categories: Research-Blogs
+categories: Generative-Models
 ---

 Here I am incluing some animations related to my Continuous and Stochastic Surrogate Modeling project.
 The first video is to illustrate the significance of the modeled term G.